webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

 - **subtype entity / supertype entity**
   - A subtype entity is a subset of another entity type, called the supertype entity.
-  - e.g. Managers are a subset of employees, so Manager is a subtype entity of the Employee supertype entity.
+  - e.g. GasVehicle is a subset of Vehicle, so GasVehicle is a subtype entity of the Vehicle supertype entity.
   - On ER diagrams, subtype entities are drawn within the supertype.
   - ![supertype entity](img/supertype_entity.PNG)
 - **IsA relationship**